I saw several people reflecting on personal accomplishments from the previous year, so I thought I would jump on the bandwagon and do so as well 🙂.

 Podcasts: I continued to host PodKit and was in several episodes of The Extra Dimension, Second Opinion, and Nexus Special.
 I spent some time improving my Logic Pro X podcasting template to add compressors, limiters, de-essers, and better equalizing.
 I hope to keep PodKit on a better schedule.
 We're notoriously bad at any sort of consistency.

 I read books this year!
 I listened to The Hitchhiker's Guide to the Galaxy by Douglas Adams and Artemis by Andy Weir.
 I'm also part way through Typeset in the Future: Typography and Design in Science Fiction Movies by Dave Addey.
 I recommend all of them!

-2018 was a great year and I am looking forward to see what next year brings!
-Happy New Year!
+2018 was a great year and I am looking forward to seeing what next year brings!
+Happy New Year! :tada: